CLI Reference

 mcp

 Starts the Claude MCP server in stdio mode.
 Used by Claude Desktop to connect to your local memory database.
-See the DXT guide for the one-click install — use npx vektor mcp only if configuring manually via claude_desktop_config.json.
+See the DXT guide for the one-click install — use vektor mcp only if configuring manually via claude_desktop_config.json.

 bash

-npx vektor mcp
+vektor mcp

 claude_desktop_config.json